Skip to content

 UAlbany’s Office of Education Abroad staff assists you during the application process, in your preparation to travel abroad, and on-site if necessary.

-The Tokyo University of Foreign Studies International Office staff serve as an experienced resource for resolving issues that you may encounter in while abroad.
+The Tokyo University of Foreign Studies International Office staff serve as an experienced resource for resolving issues that you may encounter while abroad.